 Harvie Passage Whitewater Park is a 42 acre sports facility located in the heart of Inglewood, Calgary.
 Harvie 2.0 was opened in 2018 following an extensive post-flood rebuild.
 Many improvements have made the facility one of Calgary's top multi-sports facilities.
-Canoeing, kayaking, stand-up paddle boarding, rafting, drift boating and floating are all activities that can be done safely (with some preparation) at the facility.
+Canoeing, kayaking, stand-up paddle boarding, surfing, rafting, drift boating and floating are all activities that can be done safely (with some preparation) at the facility.

 - Always wear a PDF or lifejacket